Criminal Defense Services for College Students

 The laws on marijuana have changed across the US over the past decade and continue to do so.
 This means that more and more college students are obtaining marijuana legally in other states and then being arrested when they bring this legally obtained marijuana back into Texas.
 As of now, and for the foreseeable future, Texas state law still treats any possession of marijuana as a criminal offense, even marijuana obtained legally in Colorado or another state.

 Do not make the mistake of thinking that the criminal justice system will “go easy on you” about a possession of marijuana charge.
-Instead, protect your rights, your education, and your future by calling Hill & Hill to discuss your situation today.
+Instead, protect your rights, your education, and your future by calling The Law Office of Brent Hill to discuss your situation today.

 Minor in Consumption (MIC) & Minor in Possession (MIP)